Markdown and ReST#

 a single colon.

 The most interesting difference is the use of single backquote for literals in Markdown, and double in ReST.
-This is because ReST uses single quotes for roles - notice how there is a dedicated syntax for inter-page links, references, and so on.
+This is because ReST uses single quotes for roles - notice how there is a dedicated syntax for inter-page links, references, and so on (it can be configured to “figure it out” if you want).
 This is very important for things like verifying referential integrity of all of our pages.
 But this is configurable with default_role: set to any to automatically detect documents/references/anthing, or literal to automatically be the same as literal text.

 Directives#